thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/index.md

 <br><b><font size="4">Export calculated field</font></b>

-To export a calculated field, navigate to the <b>Calculated fields</b> tab of the target entity or profile and click the <b>Export<b> button located in the row of the specific calculated field.
+A calculated field can be exported either from the global **Calculated fields page** or from the **Calculated fields tab** of the target **entity or profile** to which the field is applied.
+Click the **Export** button located in the corresponding calculated field row.

 {% assign exportCalculatedFieldCE = '
     ===
         image: /images/user-guide/calculated-fields/export-calculated-field-1-ce.png,
+        title: Navigate to the <b>Calculated fields</b> page and click the <b>Export<b> button located in the row of the specific calculated field.
+    ===
+        image: /images/user-guide/calculated-fields/export-calculated-field-2-ce.png,
-        title: To export a calculated field, navigate to the <b>Calculated fields</b> tab of the target entity or profile and click the <b>Export<b> button located in the row of the specific calculated field.
+        title: Navigate to the <b>Calculated fields</b> tab of the target entity or profile and click the <b>Export<b> button located in the row of the specific calculated field.
 '
 %}

 {% assign exportCalculatedFieldPE = '
     ===
         image: /images/user-guide/calculated-fields/export-calculated-field-1-pe.png,
+        title: Navigate to the <b>Calculated fields</b> page and click the <b>Export<b> button located in the row of the specific calculated field.
+    ===
+        image: /images/user-guide/calculated-fields/export-calculated-field-2-pe.png,
-        title: To export a calculated field, navigate to the <b>Calculated fields</b> tab of the target entity or profile and click the <b>Export<b> button located in the row of the specific calculated field.
+        title: Navigate to the <b>Calculated fields</b> tab of the target entity or profile and click the <b>Export<b> button located in the row of the specific calculated field.
 '
 %}